Higher-form symmetries, anomalous magnetohydrodynamics, and holography: Conclusion

 \section{Conclusion}

-In this work we have discussed a holographic model that is in the same universality class as a Dirac fermion coupled to QED at finite temperature, i.e.\ where axial charge is non-conserved due to an anomaly with a dynamical operator (involving a topological density constructed from the 2-form current associated with magnetic flux conservation) on the right hand side.
+In this work we have discussed a holographic model that is in the same universality class as a massless Dirac fermion coupled to QED at finite temperature, i.e.\ where axial charge is non-conserved due to an anomaly with a dynamical operator (involving a topological density constructed from the 2-form current associated with magnetic flux conservation) on the right hand side.
 We described the bulk dualization process by which we constructed the holographic model and computed some basic observables.

 Perhaps our most significant result was explicit computation of the axial charge relaxation rate $\Gamma_A$ in the presence of a background magnetic field; we found that due to the anomaly the axial charge density $j^{t}_A$ is not conserved, and instead obeys an equation of the form $j^{t}_A \sim e^{-\Gamma_A t}$, where $\Gamma_A$ was numerically found through solving the bulk equations of motion.
 It is a nontrivial function of the background magnetic field $B$ and the temperature $T$, and can be seen in Figure \ref{qnml0_1}.
 Note that at small magnetic field this relaxation rate is quadratic in the field $B$; indeed as the pole approaches the origin the pre-factor may be computed analytically from the small frequency limit of the bulk equations of motion.
 This pre-factor can also be obtained from elementary magneto-hydrodynamic arguments that essentially treat the anomaly coefficient perturbatively, as reviewed in Section \ref{FTcalc}.
-The resulting pre-factor agrees with our holographic computation, and we thus find that at small magnetic fields: \be \Gamma^{\mathrm{hol}}_{A}(B \to 0) \approx \gamma^{\mathrm{MHD}} B^2 \ee At larger magnetic fields this is a non-trivial function of $B$ and can only be obtained from a full holographic treatment.
+The resulting pre-factor agrees with our holographic computation, and we thus find that at small magnetic fields: \be \Gamma^{\mathrm{hol}}_{A}(B \to 0) \approx \gamma^{\mathrm{MHD}} B^2 \ee At larger magnetic fields this is a non-trivial function of $B$ and can only be obtained from a full holographic treatment. \footnote{We note that Eq.(\ref{Gamma5_1}) states that the relaxation rate vanishes in the limit of vanishing magnetic field.
+It is at the moment not clear to us whether this is an artifact of the classical description; for example it is possible that when one includes fluctuations there is a non-vanishing relaxation rate even at zero magnetic field.
+In principle this could be evaluated using an appropriate Kubo formula of the topological density; we leave this for further investigation, and we thank Luca Delacr\'{e}taz for this comment.}

 We now discuss the previous literature on this result.
 A lattice study of a field-theoretical model in the same universality class was recently performed in \cite{figueroa1,Figueroa:2019jsi}; in particular, \cite{figueroa1} studied the diffusion of the operator $F \wedge F$ (which can be related to the charge relaxation rate by a fluctuation-dissipation argument), and \cite{Figueroa:2019jsi} directly measured $\Gamma_{A}$.
 Those works numerically observe an expression of the form: \be \Gamma^{\mathrm{lattice}}_{A}(B) \approx \gamma^{\mathrm{lattice}} B^2, \ee Interestingly, those works found that $\gamma^{\mathrm{lattice}}/\gamma^{\mathrm{MHD}} \approx 10$, i.e.\ that the pre-factor obtained from the lattice differs from the hydrodynamic estimate by an order of magnitude \cite{Figueroa:2019jsi}.
 In those works it was argued that this means that short-distance physics that is not taken into account in the hydrodynamic analysis is important.
 Interestingly, this is not what we find from our (UV-complete) holographic calculation; instead our holographic result precisely coincides with the hydrodynamic result at small magnetic fields, differing from it only at larger fields when the magnetic field \emph{itself} probes UV scales.